dataiku/solutions-contrib/bs-documentation/source/code-studio/deployment/index.md

   ```

   :::{topic} Note
-  This code snippet creates a full-screen iframe, displaying content from Flask server backend URL.
-It waits for the page to load fully and then dynamically adds the iframe to the web page, making it cover the entire viewport.
+  This JavaScript code dynamically generates a full-screen iframe upon the web page's complete loading.
+The iframe fetches its content from the Flask server backend using the URL specified in _backendURL_.
   :::

-Once you add the python and JS code snippets to your web application, you can view the deployed app.
+After inserting the provided Python and JavaScript code snippets, your web application is ready for viewing.

 ![Application deployed](assets/03-application-deployed.png)

+This concludes the JavaScript initialization step, and you should now have a fully functioning web application, developed using your preferred framework and deployed within Dataiku

 ## Next steps

-Now that your webapp is finished, you can publish it on a [Dashboard](https://doc.dataiku.com/dss/latest/dashboards/index.html).
+With your web application fully deployed, the next action you may take is to publish it on a [Dataiku Dashboard](https://doc.dataiku.com/dss/latest/dashboards/index.html).

-Here are the complete versions of the code presented in this tutorial:
+Below are the complete versions of the code snippets used throughout this tutorial for easy reference:

 ```{dropdown} [JS Code](./assets/code.js)